ODIM-Project/ODIM/docs/README.md

 > **PREREQUISITE**: Ensure that you have the required privileges to access all the services to avoid encountering the HTTP `403 Forbidden` error.

 This guide contains sample request and response payloads.
-For information on response payload parameters, see [Redfish® Scalable Platforms API (Redfish) schema 2022.1](https://www.dmtf.org/sites/default/files/standards/documents/DSP2046_2022.1.pdf).
+For information on response payload parameters, see *[Redfish® Scalable Platforms API (Redfish) schema 2022.1](https://www.dmtf.org/sites/default/files/standards/documents/DSP2046_2022.1.pdf)*.

 To access the RESTful APIs exposed by the resource aggregator, you need an HTTPS-capable client, such as a web browser with a REST Client plugin extension, or a Desktop REST Client application, or curl (a popular, free command-line utility).